UK-SBCoA-EbbertLab/cDNA_pipeline/contamination_reference_doc/README.md

 ### 5. We checked for any duplicate IDs on the master_contamination_reference.fa file using the command: `cat master_contamination_reference.fa | grep '^>' | sort | uniq -d`

 ### 6. Duplicate entries were manually removed from the master_contamination_reference.fa, so that there would be only one entry for each sequence ID.

+### 7. Spaces were substituted with underscores on sequence names using the following command: `tr ' ' _ < master_contaminant_reference.fasta > test.fasta && mv test.fasta master_contaminant_reference.fasta`

-### 7. The final decontamination reference was deposited on Zenodo, under the following link:
+### 8. The final decontamination reference was deposited on Zenodo, under the following link:

 ### All data were retrieved on September 15th 2023,